By Joel Edwards

 Years ago we heard the phrase 'axis of evil' to describe terrorist-sponsoring states across the world.
 Yet there is something equally as evil - extreme poverty.
 It would be inspirational and world changing if we had the same drive and commitment to defeat once and for all this particularly terminal evil.

 As the G8 powerhouse is meshing into the G20, the world's most powerful nations continue to argue about who created the financial crisis and who can get them out of their own messes.
 But even whilst G20 nations concern themselves with legitimate domestic worries, there is something chronically obscene about 1 billion people suffering illnesses because they are eating too much, while 1 billion aren't eating enough - many of them live within the G20 nations.

 Politicians made promises to sort this inequality out in 2000 with the Millennium Development Goals and Micah Challenge exists to make sure they don't forget them.
 Christian are convinced that biblical obedience carries blessing.
 The G20 discussions are a crucial reminder that God is concerned about the poor and links the promises of blessings with our commitments to the poor.
 There are over 2000 bible references to remind us that issues of poverty and justice are close to God's heart and relevant for political life today.

-Joel Edwards is a Director for Micah Challenge International, an Initiative of the WEA, and a regular broadcaster with the BBC.
+Joel Edwards (Twitter @nigpat @micah_2015) is the Director for Micah Challenge International www.micahchallenge.org, an initiative of the World Evangelical Alliance, and a regular broadcaster with the BBC.
 He is also a former commissioner with the Equality and Human Rights Commission in the UK.